 PA432 Web.PASS Post Personnel: American Track

 PA496 Locally Employed Staff Performance Management and Evaluation

 PA497 Foreign Service Performance Management and Evaluation

-Foreign Service Office Management Specialist Training for Entering Personnel - (PK-102) 13 days
+Foreign Service Office Management Specialist Training for Entering Personnel (PK102) 3 weeks

-Through a series of hands-on activities, guest speakers and technical instruction participants are introduced to the culture of the Foreign Service and to the skills needed to be successful Office Management Specialists.
+Through a series of hands-on activities, guest speakers and technical instruction, participants are introduced to the culture of the Foreign Service and to the skills needed to be successful Office Management Specialists.
 The course provides realistic first-hand experience to reinforce the material presented.
-Office Management Specialists learn the fundamental skills required including “Tags & Terms,” State Department correspondence, management of official records, and the essentials of representational and Official Residence Expense vouchers.
-Students are also required to establish the classroom according to Diplomatic Security guidelines for a controlled access area, prepare oral presentations including a country briefing, recognize cultural sensitivity, learn appropriate protocol titles and language in a diplomatic setting, and work one day at the Department of State in their Bureau/country desk.
+Office Management Specialists learn the fundamental skills required including “Tags & Terms,” formats for Department of State correspondence, management of official records, and the use of many tools to facilitate their work.
+Students are also required to maintain the classroom as a controlled access area, learn fundamental protocol skills and prepare and deliver a country presentation

 Information provided by the Family Liaison Office